 You need about 40 mins to complete cooking Gajar Ka Halwa:

-- Time taken for preparing for cooking: Approximately 20 mins
+- Time taken for preparing ingredients: Approx 20 mins

-- Time taken to cook the dessert: Approximately 20 mins
+- Time taken for cooking: Approx 20 mins

 ( Serves 4)